privacyidea/privacyidea/doc/eventhandler/containerhandler.rst

 ......

 The container which was identified in the request will be deleted if all conditions are matched.
+The tokens in the container will not be deleted.

 unassign
 ........

 The container which was identified in the request will be unassign from all users if all conditions are matched.
+The tokens in the container will not be changed.

 assign
 ........

 The container which was identified in the request will be assigned to a user which was identified in the request.
 If the logged in user performing this action has the role 'user' it is always himself.
+The user is not assigned to the tokens in the container.

 set states
 ..........